objcturtle/aws-swift/api/README.md

 # api

-A template for creating a serverles API in Swift
+A template for a Swift package representing a serverless API